Bathroom bill: New Zealand

 On 10 May 2024, the populist New Zealand First party introduced its "Fair Access to Bathrooms Bill" into Parliament, which would require all public buildings to provide clearly demarcated, unisex and single sex bathrooms.
 The proposed bill would also fine anyone using a single-sex toilet "who is not of the sex for which that toilet has been designated."
 The New Zealand Labour Party leader Chris Hipkins and Green Party of Aotearoa New Zealand rainbow community spokesperson Kahurangi Carter described the member's bill as an attack on the transgender community.

-In mid April 2025, Radio New Zealand reported that NZ First had withdrawn its proposed Bathrooms legislation.
+In mid April 2025, Radio New Zealand reported that NZ First had withdrawn its proposed bathrooms bill.
 On 22 April, the party's leader Winston Peters also introduced a new member's bill pushing for the term women to be defined under New Zealand law as "an adult human biological female."